Premik/blender_rhubarb_lipsync_ng/README.md

 1. Open the `NLA Editor`.
 You can tweak the position/length/blending of the `NLA Strips`.
 Some default Strip properties can be changed in the `Strip placement settings` section.
 But the `Bake to NLA` would have to be run-again (removing the existing `Strips` first).

-1. Optinal.
-At the end bake the `NLA Tracks` to a single new Action.
-In the `NLA Editor/main menu/Edit/Bake Action` and remove/disable the RLPS tracks.
+1. If needed the `NLA Tracks` can be baked into single new `Action`.
+Select `NLA Editor/main menu/Edit/Bake Action`.
+New action would be created.
+The two RLPS tracks can now be removed or disabled.

 ![Capture](doc/img/BakeNLATracks.png)